MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-management-disciplines.md

 ---
 title: Management and monitoring for Azure Arc-enabled Kubernetes
-description: Learn about design considerations and recommendations for the management and monitoring of Arc-enabled Kubernetes.
+description: Learn about design considerations and recommendations for the management and monitoring of  Azure Arc-enabled Kubernetes.
 author: chintalavr
 ms.author: vchintala
 ms.date: 04/29/2022